-Other than being ugly, leaving stumps can lower your property value, expose you to unnecessary legal liability, and make it harder for you to maintain your property.
+Other than being ugly, leaving stumps in the ground decrease curb appeal and actually lower your property value, and expose you to unnecessary legal liability.

 Here is what you should know about stump grinding and why it is necessary.